AI migration control plane for high-assurance teams

 C behavior first

-Existing tests, characterization tests, golden fixtures, fuzz cases, and sanitizer evidence become migration inputs.
+Existing tests, AI-generated characterization tests, golden fixtures, fuzz cases, and sanitizer evidence become migration inputs.

 Risk is explicit